remigerme/remigerme.xyz/README.md

 The delete flag allows you to remove junk files from previous backups which don't exist anymore.
 Do not cron it as it might erase backup if prod disk fails.

+## Nextcloud update

+See [this guide](https://github.com/nextcloud/docker?tab=readme-ov-file#update-to-a-newer-version), beware : upgrade major versions one by one.

 ## Collabora server

 It runs on `office.remigerme.xyz`.
 SSL is disabled as Traefik already handles it as a reverse proxy.
 Still need to configure the WOPI list though.